OctopusDeploy/docs/docs/infrastructure/ssh-targets/username-and-password.md

 Depending on your target machine's distro it might not have password authentication enabled by default.

-To allow the Octopus server to connect using the provided credentials you the will need to modify the sshd\_config file on the target machine with your favorite text editor
+To allow the Octopus Server to connect using the provided credentials you the will need to modify the sshd\_config file on the target machine with your favorite text editor

 ```powershell
 vim /etc/ssh/sshd_config